amirhnajafiz/handbook/docs/kubernetes/04_replica-set.md

 # ReplicaSet

 A ```ReplicaSet```'s purpose is to maintain a stable set of replica Pods running at any given time.
 As such, it is often used to guarantee the availability of a specified number of identical Pods.

 A ```Deployment``` is a higher-level concept that manages ReplicaSets and provides declarative updates to Pods along with a lot of other useful features.

-## example
+## e.g.,

 ```yml
 apiVersion: apps/v1